AyuGram/AyuGramDocs/android/notifications.md

 Talking about package name, we provide **two** different APKs, with different package names.
 The one with `org.telegram.messenger` that pretends to be a Telegram from **Play Store**, the other one with `org.telegram.messenger.web` that pretends to be a Telegram from the **[official site](https://telegram.org/android)**.
 We do that to make it possible to keep **AyuGram** and vanilla Telegram on the one device simultaneously.

 For example, if you download **AyuGram** with package name `org.telegram.messenger.web`, you'll be able to download a vanilla Telegram from **Play Store** and receive updates for it.

+!!!
+If you still experience high battery usage
+Disable `Keep-Alive Serivce` and/or `Background Connection` in `Notifications and Sounds`.
+Test it yourself to see if you get more reliable notifications and/or good battery usage.
+!!!